-Tells you where to get a copy of our 'Homing In' newsletter, annual report to tenants and tenants forum highlights and fire safety in council homes.
+Tells you where to get a copy of our 'Homing In' newsletter, annual report to tenants, tenants forum highlights and fire safety in council homes.

 Our Homing In newsletter for council tenants and council leaseholders is compiled and distributed three times a year by the tenant participation team and is edited by a group of tenant representatives.

 The following pdf documents are copies of Homing In for the last twelve months:

 Homing In Autumn 2017 (pdf 8mb opens in new window)

 Homing In Summer 2017 (pdf 4mb opens in new window)

 Homing In Spring 2017 (pdf 1mb opens in new window)